 Here’s a video I found on Youtube to give you a better sense of what the experience is like.
 While waiting outside you can take lots of of photo booth pix with your favourite stars.

 Again there was a whole interactive bit where your headshot is taken right before the show starts and superimposed onto hilarious graphics throughout the performance, so you become a part of the performance.
 There is even a mini-contest element where each group randomly selects a winner from the audience and ‘interacts’ with them on stage.

-Someone who appreciates the high-technology, or anyone with a group of friends who knows the songs – part of the fun is in singing and dancing along to familiar tunes and you are encouraged to clap along, and even stand in the mini mosh-pit right in front if you and your friends are so inclined.
-It’s not the real thing but it’s good enough for a spot of fun
+I thought the experience was great for those who can appreciate the technology, or anyone with a group of friends who knows the songs – part of the fun is in singing and dancing along to familiar tunes and you are encouraged to clap along, and even stand in the mini mosh-pit right in front if you and your friends are so inclined.
+It’s not the real thing but it’s good enough for a spot of fun.

 Run into your favourite K-stars at MBC World